 Hungry Academy started with the question "If you had good people who had the right attitude but were missing development skills, could we turn them into proficient developers in six months?"

 The answer isn't easy.
 Collegiate Computer Science programs are an intense four years.
 But the reality is that academic form of CS only maps to some areas of real world development.
-If you're building 3D-game engines, you've got to understand complex geometry and eek out ever instruction cycle from your CPU.
+If you're building 3D-game engines, you've got to understand complex geometry and eek out every instruction cycle from your CPU.

 But the world of web development is a different story.
 Our real challenge is figuring out how the application should work.
 If we build out ideas, smooth the rough edges, and follow strong guidelines along the way, we can later turn the slow code into fast code.
 The real challenge is figuring out what the software needs to do and how to do it.